 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in geological and earth sciences made a median starting salary of $32,750 per year.
 During this timeframe, most salaries fell between $30,225 (25th percentile) and $36,175 (75th percentile).

-Note that some of these people may have jobs that are not directly related to a geology degree.
+It is possible that some of these people may have taken positions that were not related to geology.

 Salaries According to BLS